GOD’S WILL IS GOOD AND PERFECT

 What does it mean to exist in the perfect will of God?

 Yes, at times this means struggling.
-It means we will face hardships.
-It means we will grieve.
-It even means that we will suffer.
+It means we’ll face hardships, we’ll grieve, and at times, we’ll suffer.
 Jesus, after all, experienced all these things when He lived.
 Our lives will be no different.
-But like Jesus, if we rely wholly on our Father, and surrender to His divine will for us, we will experience unquestionable peace and above all freedom from the world.
+But like Jesus, if we rely wholly on our Father and surrender to His divine will for us, we’ll experience unquestionable peace and, above all, freedom from the world.

 And the world is passing away along with its desires, but whoever does the will of God abides forever.